tingyuchang/go-game-of-life/README.md

 3. Any live cell with more than three live neighbors dies, as if by overcrowding.
 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+For this repository

+1. Implement the Game of Life browser frontend.
+You can use any representation such as `canvas`, simple DOM manipulation or even `table` cells.
+The game should tick automatically at a predefined interval, at say, 1 step per second.
+2. The browser connects to a server, which allows multiple browsers to share the same, synchronized world view.
+Unless otherwise specified, the server may be written in Ruby, Node.js, or any other technology supported by Heroku.
+You may use any framework, e.g. Ruby on Rails, Hapi, Phoenix or just plain listening on a socket.
+3. Each client is assigned a random color on initialization.
+From the browser, clicking on any grid will create a live cell on that grid with the client’s color.
+This change should be synchronized across all connected clients.
+(You can use any mechanism to achieve this, such as polling, comet, or WebSocket.)
+4. When a dead cell revives by rule #4 “Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.”, it will be given a color that is the average of its neighbors (that revive it).
+5. To make the evolution more interesting, include a toolbar that places some predefined patterns at random places with the player’s color, such as those found at here https://en.wikipedia.org/wiki/Conway’s_Game_of_Life#Examples_of_patterns (not necessary to implement all, just 3 - 4 is fine).

 This is a backend service for game of life, include managing cells life cycle, providing RESTful APIs, and Websocket server.